-Foreign currency exchange activity includes gains and losses on certain foreign currency exchange derivative contracts and the impact of remeasurement of assets and liabilities denominated in foreign currency exchange gains and losses than the local currency of each of our subsidiaries give rise to foreign currency exchange gains and losses.
+Foreign currency exchange activity includes gains and losses on certain foreign currency exchange derivative contracts and the impact of remeasurement of assets and liabilities denominated in foreign currencies.
+Assets and liabilities denominated in currencies other than the local currency of each of our subsidiaries give rise to foreign currency exchange gains and losses.
 Foreign currency exchange gains and losses that result from remeasurement of these assets and liabilities are recorded in net income.
 The majority of our foreign currency exchange gains or losses are due to the remeasurement of intercompany loans which are not considered a long-term investment in nature and are in a currency other than the functional currency of one of the parties to the loan.
 For example, we make intercompany loans based in euros from our corporate division, which is comprised of U.S. dollar functional currency entities, to certain European entities that use the euro as the functional currency.
 As the U.S. dollar strengthens against the euro, foreign currency exchange losses are recognized by our corporate entities because the number of euros to be received in settlement of the loans decreases in U.S. dollar terms.
 Conversely, in this example, in periods where the U.S. dollar weakens, our corporate entities will record foreign currency exchange gains.

-We recorded a net foreign currency exchange loss of \$26.7 million in 2018, a gain of \$20.3 million in 2017 and a loss of \$10.2 million in 2016.
+We recorded a net foreign currency exchange gain of \$2.7 million in 2019 and a loss of \$26.7 million in 2018.
 These realized and unrealized foreign currency exchange gains and losses primarily reflect the respective weakening and strengthening of the U.S. dollar against the currencies of the countries in which we operate.